Rachel Brummert | President

 Jennifer Tucker is the Director of Strategic Planning and Operations for Community Impact.
 She also writes articles about women’s issues, relationships, and workplace injustices in hopes of making a difference.

-Jennifer is a recording artist, writer, public speaker, and victims’ advocate.
+Jennifer is a model, dancer, actor, recording artist, and public speaker.

 Her articles for Community Impact can be found here.